-- The manuscript is organised as follows.
-In Sect.
-2 we present the numerical details 5 of the benchmark simulations used to generate the atmospheric and oceanic flows, with these flows characterised in Sect.
-3. Following this in Sect.
-4 the process by which subgrid models are calculated from the reference benchmark simulations is presented, with the resulting subgrid coefficients illustrated in Sect.
-5. The coefficients calculated from the atmospheric and oceanic simulations, are then characterised into a set of unifying scaling laws representing both flows in Sect.
-6. These unifying scaling laws 10 govern how the subgrid coefficients change with resolution and flow strength, thus removing the need to generate the coefficients from benchmark simulations in the future. - Finally in Sect.
-7, large eddy simulations adopting these scaling laws are shown to reproduce the statistics of the benchmark simulations across all scales, with drastic improvements in computational efficiency.
+- 95 forward enstrophy cascade $(k_R < n)$.
+In the ocean $k_E \ll k_R$ with all three regimes present.
+In the atmosphere, however, $k_E \approx k_R$, which means that the inverse energy cascade is either very short or non-existent, due to the large scale forcing.
+Both wavenumbers, k_R and k_E , are important for the scaling of the subgrid coefficients.
+Here we will develop unifying scaling laws governing how subgrid turbulence behaves in the enstrophy cascading inertial range of the atmosphere and ocean. - 100 Here we present a first systematic comparison of subgrid models of QG turbulence in the atmosphere and ocean, and develop simple unifying scaling laws that represent both media within the enstrophy cascading inertial range.
+A large set of simulations is analysed which covers a broad range of flow parameters, including an order of magnitude change in the Rossby radius of deformation and the energy containing scale.
+By focussing on the enstrophy cascading inertial range in both media, - 105 the large number of simulations and wide parameter range has enabled the establishment of robust scaling laws.
+In section 2 we present the numerical details of the benchmark simulations used to generate the atmospheric and oceanic flows, with these flows characterised in section 3.
+The process by which subgrid models are calculated from the reference benchmark simulations is presented in section 4, with the resulting subgrid coefficients illustrated in section 5.
+The coefficients calculated - 110 from the atmospheric and oceanic simulations, are then characterised into a sets of unifying scaling laws representing both fluids in section 6.
+These unifying scaling laws govern how the subgrid coefficients change with resolution and flow strength, thus removing the need to generate the coefficients from benchmark simulations in the future.
+The scaling laws presented here are particularly simple, and are suggestive of robust fundamental properties of QG turbulence.
+In section 7, large - 115 eddy simulations adopting these scaling laws are shown to reproduce the statistics of the benchmark simulations across all scales, with drastic improvements in computational efficiency.

-Numerical details of the benchmark simulations 2
+2 Numerical details of the benchmark simulations

 The atmospheric and oceanic flows are generated by solving the two-level QG potential vorticity equation (QGPVE).
 The numerical integration of the QGPVE is a computationally efficient means of simulating geophysical flows.
 It captures the essential dynamics of baroclinic and barotropic instabilities, and the interaction of coherent structures with inhomogeneous Rossby wave turbulence (Frederiksen, 1998).
 In the present study the vorticity is represented on two discrete vertical levels with j = 1 representing the upper level and j = 2 the lower level.
-In the atmospheric simulations the upper level is at 250 hPa (\approx 10 km), and the lower level at 750 hPa (\approx 2.5 km).
-For the oceanic simulations the upper level is at an approximate depth of 200 m, and the lower level at 600 m.
-25 The system is nondimensionalised by using the radius of the earth (a = 6371 km) as a length scale, and the inverse of the earth's angular velocity ($\Omega = 7.292 \times 10^{-5} \text{ s}^{-1}$) as a time scale.
+In the atmospheric simulations the upper level is at 250hPa (≈ 10 km), and the lower level at 750hPa (≈ 2.5 km).
+For the oceanic

+125 simulations the upper level is at an approximate depth of 200m, and the lower level at 600m.
+The system is nondimensionalised by using the radius of the earth (a = 6371km) as a length scale, and the inverse of the earth's angular velocity ($\Omega = 7.292 \times 10^{-5}$ s-1) as a time scale.
 By default all variables are assumed to be nondimensional unless units are specified.